 As of 04/09/2018, Irvington Township Housing Authority is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Irvington Township Housing Authority manages 229 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Irvington Township Housing Authority manages 228 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 6% having issued approximately 65 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 10 months on the waiting list1.